6arek212/BigData-MicroService-Project/readme.md

     - Fix: Just add to the producer a key for every message, then messages with the same key will be received in order

+- Kafka dublicate messages

+    - Fix: to be fixed

 - Redis Automic queries

     - Fix: Use lua scripts, Or redisClient.multi()